kanavbengani/Reversi/README.md

 - Refactored the `PlayerListener` interface to the `ModelFeatures` interface in the `model` package as this interface could be implemented by a non-player.
 Also, these features are events that are triggered by the model, hence the refactoring of the package.

+#### Changes for Part 3
+The following are changes made from the previous assignment (Assignment 6).
+- Added a package-private method to test the behavior of the mouse and the keyboard listeners.
+- Removed old implementation of single-depth minimax and refactored recursive, multiple-depth minimax.
+- Split notification of turn and prompting of player move in `ModelFeatures`

 ### Quick start
 The game can be interacted with by running the `main` method in `Reversi.java`.
 As the "player", you can click on